 Chronic diseases continue to be leading causes of mortality and morbidity for the past century across demographics.
 The same appears to be true for Arab Americans living in Michigan, according to Michigan Department of Community Health (MDCH) data from a 2008 profile of Michigan's minority population.
-The profile lists heart disease, cancer, diabetes, stroke, and unintentional accidents among the leading causes of mortality, with heart disease and cancer accounting for 54% of the deaths among Arab Americans living in Michigan, with a large portion of these studies taking place in Dearborn and sections of Detroit.
+The profile lists heart disease, cancer, diabetes, stroke, and unintentional accidents among the leading causes of mortality, with heart disease and cancer accounting for 54% of the deaths among Arab Americans living in Michigan (MDCH, 2008).
+A preponderance of the available research on Arab Americans has taken place in Michigan, with a large portion of these studies taking place in Dearborn and sections of Detroit.
 In our pilot study we aimed to assess the health and wellness of varied Arab and Chaldean American communities throughout the quad-county area of southeastern Michigan, which includes Wayne County, Macomb County, Oakland County, and Washtenaw County.
 Within this paper we will look specifically at the behavioral factors practiced by our study participants and how they related to the diagnosis of diabetes, a chronic disease shown to affect Arab Americans disproportionately.
 While significant associations were found, further research with a larger number of Arab and Chaldean Americans will have to be completed to validate our findings.

-karen.williams@ht.msu.edu
+1 karen.williams@ht.msu.edu